pawamoy/copier-pdm/docs/update.md

 # Changes here will be overwritten by Copier
 ```

+If you want to use all previous answers
+without copier prompting you for each answer,
+run `copier --force update`.

 Since we are generally using Git in our projects,
 my recommendation is to not think at all
 and blindly apply every change Copier proposes.